Letter to decline PCR testing at work, produced with references provided by Ellie Grey of Power to the People:

 1. Physical and mental Health concerns.

 If I test positive, this is likely to be a false positive as the PCR test is highly inaccurate .
-However, a positive result would mean that I and my entire family would have to self isolate for 10 days.
+However, a positive result would mean that my entire family and I would have to self-isolate for 10 days.
 This would adversely affect the mental health of myself and my family, which has already been compromised during the last year.
 I regret that neither myself nor my family would be able to mentally cope with what could potentially be reoccurring isolations due to ongoing testing

 2. Contractual concerns

 My contract of employment with you does not state that I must be tested weekly for any illness whatsoever.
 You cannot change my contract of employment without my agreement and if you seek to do so, I will have rights under constructive or unfair dismissal law.